If there is one rule to live by, it’s this: we should surround ourselves with the things we love.

 Forget those plastic shoeboxes or moth-eaten dust bags, it’s time to put your treasures out in the spotlight.
 Whether you’re a collector of books, art, anime figures, teapots, spoons or bonsai – here are our top tips and tricks to letting your most prized collections gleam.

 Glass cabinets are a tried and tested method to display collections.
 They’re perfect for items of all sizes, keeping them safe, orderly and easily admirable.

 Floating shelves are another favourite.
 They’re a gloriously simple structure to display groups of objects.
 Keep shelves a neutral colour or the same shade as your wall to keep attention focused on the items themselves.

 Framing your collections adds a touch of refinement.

-- 3D collections can enjoy similar treatment in shadow boxes – basically picture frames with extra depth.
+- 3D collections can enjoy a similar treatment in shadow boxes – basically, picture frames with extra depth.
 You can DIY your own shadow boxes by affixing unfinished wooden boxes to the wall with slide hooks.
 Get creative!

 Placing smaller items into glass jars can give them more va-voom.
 It’s perfect for marbles, sponges, erasers or those seashells from Pangkor.